 The study of tibiofemoral kinematics, i.e. the relative motion between the femur and tibia during knee joint movement, is crucial for understanding normal knee function and identifying pathological conditions [2].
 Accurate assessment of these movement patterns can provide valuable insights into the diagnosis and treatment of various knee disorders, including osteoarthritis (OA) and ligament injuries.
 For instance, alterations in tibiofemoral kinematics have been associated with the progression of knee OA, one of the most common joint disorders affecting a significant portion of the global population [3].

+Dynamic MRI has proven to be a valuable tool for studying tibiofemoral kinematics in vivo, offering insights into both normal and pathological knee function.
+Various MRI techniques have been employed to capture knee motion under different conditions.

+Real-time MRI is one approach that allows for rapid image acquisition during continuous joint movement, offering true real-time visualization of knee motion.
+This technique has been employed to study knee deep-flexion kinematics and patellofemoral joint motion ]1,7].
+While these methods excel at capturing dynamic events, they may be limited in spatial resolution.

+CINE MRI techniques, which involve reconstructing multiple motion phases into a single representative cycle, have been used to investigate patellar tracking patterns and tibiofemoral kinematics [2,3,8].
+These methods typically offer improved spatial resolution compared to real-time imaging.

+Another approach used in earlier studies is cine phase contrast MRI [9,10].
+This method directly encodes velocity information into the MRI signal, allowing for quantitative measurements of tissue motion.
+It has been applied to study both patellofemoral and tibiofemoral kinematics.

+Many of these dynamic MRI studies have incorporated specialized devices to guide knee motion and apply controlled loading conditions during imaging.
+These devices allow for the investigation of load-dependent variations in knee kinematics, providing insights into how the joint responds to different mechanical stresses [6].
+Such approaches are particularly valuable for understanding the biomechanical changes associated with conditions like osteoarthritis and ligament injuries.

 To analyze tibiofemoral kinematics effectively, precise segmentation of the tibia and femur in medical imaging is essential.
 Segmentation can allow for the extraction of key kinematic parameters, such as the relative positions and orientations of these bones during knee motion.
 This process becomes particularly challenging when dealing with dynamic imaging sequences that capture knee motion over time, as it requires consistent and accurate segmentation across multiple image frames.